Learn how to build your own CrossFit gym at home, find the best CrossFit home workout equipment and save money.

-Rogue has many different home equipment packages to choose from but we particularly like the CrossFit Warrior set which gives you Olympic bars, kettlebells, rowers, ropes, rings, slam balls, and pretty much everything you’d need.
+Rogue has many different home equipment packages to choose from but we particularly like the CrossFit Warrior set which gives you Olympic bars, kettlebells, rowers, rings, slam balls, and pretty much everything you’d need.
 It’s a one-stop-shop for a complete gym.

 - Lacrosse ball or mobility ball – the ultimate weapon in finding and destroying knots in muscles

 - Foam rollers – the standard gym mobility equipment.
 Often abused but this is a serious tool when used properly.

 - If you have room for some more pieces of equipment, take your pick from the following: